scipy-conference/scipy_proceedings/papers/geoffrey_poore/geoffrey_poore.rst

 at other locations in the document programmatically.

-The rendered output of the two code blocks is shown at the very end of the last section.
+The rendered output of the two code blocks is shown at the very end of the earlier section.
 This is where the code blocks were actually entered in the original Markdown source of this paper, and where they were executed.

 Recall that both blocks were given names, ``part1`` and ``part2``.
 This enables any combination of their Markdown source, code, stdout, and stderr to be inserted elsewhere in the document.
-At the beginning of the previous section, the Markdown source for the blocks was shown.
+At the beginning of the earlier section, the Markdown source for the blocks was shown.
 This was accomplished via

 .. code:: text